imperialebola2018/ebola-vault/README.md

 ### Restoring the Vault from backup
 Let's imagine that the support machine has died and we need to set up a new one.
-This is a bit ticklish because we can't secure access to the vault with the private SSL key, but we store this in the vault.
+This is a bit ticklish because we can't secure access to the vault without the private SSL key, but we store this in the vault.
 It's okay though: We can bootstrap by accessing the vault locally, from inside the Docker container, get the key out, and then restart with SSL.